sammanthp007/DySi-Open/README.md

 - [x] Models/DySiPost
 - [x] Models/DySiPostAuthor
 - [ ] ViewControllers/ViewModels/AllPostsTableViewModel
-- [ ] ViewControllers/ViewModels/PostTableNodeCellViewModel
+- [x] ViewControllers/ViewModels/PostTableNodeCellViewModel
-- [ ] ViewControllers/AllPostsViewController
-- [ ] ViewControllers/PostInWebViewController
-- [ ] Views/PostTableNodeCell
-- [ ] Views/Utils/UIOfTableNodeCellComponents
+- [ ] Managers/DySiDataManager

 ## Things I would like to have but am unable to for the timebeing due to time
 ## constraint